lbechberger/LearningPsychologicalSpaces/README.md

 The folder `code/mds/preprocessing` contains various scripts for preprocessing the data set in order to prepare it for multidimensional scaling.
 Depending on the data set (NOUN vs. Shapes), the first preprocessing step differs (see below), but results in the same output data structure, namely a dictionary with the following elements:
 - `'categories'`: A dictionary using category names as keys and containing dictionaries as values.
 These dictionaries have the following elements:
   - `'visSim'`: Is the category visually homogeneous?
-'Sim' means homogeneous, 'Dis' means not homogeneous, and 'x' means unclear.
+'VC' means 'Visually Coherent', 'Dis' means 'Visually Variable', and 'x' means unclear.
   - `'artificial'`: Does the category consist of natural ('nat') or artificial ('art') items?
-  - `'items'`: A list of the IDs of all items that belong into this category.
+  - `'items'`: A list of all items that belong into this category.
-- `'items'`: A dictionary using item IDs as keys and containing dictionaries as values.
+- `'items'`: A dictionary using item names as keys and containing dictionaries as values.
 These dictionaries have the following elements:
-  - `'name'`: A human readable name for the item.
   - `'category'`: The name of the category this item belongs to.
 - `'similarities'`: A dictionary using the string representation of sets of two items as keys and dictionaries as values.
 These dictionaries have the following elements:
   - `'relation'`: Is this a 'within' category or a 'between' category rating?
-  - `'categoryType'`: `visSim` information of the category (i.e., 'Sim', 'Dis', or 'x') or 'Mix' if items from different categories.
+  - `'categoryType'`: `visSim` information of the category (i.e., 'VV', 'VC', or 'x') or 'Mix' if items from different categories.
   - `'values'`: A list of similarity values (integers from 1 to 5, where 1 means 'no visual similarity' and 5 means 'high visual similarity')
-  - `'border'`: An integer indicating the border between similarity ratings from the two studies.
-You can use `values[:border]` to access only the similarity ratings of the first study (only within category) and `values[border:]` to acces only the similarity ratings of the second study (mostly between cateory, but also some within category).
 - `'category_names'`: A ordered list of category names, determines the order in which categories shall be iterated over in subsequent scripts.